Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 We hear about Life coaching, Executive coaching, Team coaching, Leadership coaching, Agile coaching….and much more every day.
 Agile coaching is the most sought-after coaching in the IT industry.
 In this article, we will examine how Agile coaching differs from contemporary coaching in the IT industry.

-We still use the term coach for the vehicle which carries people.
+We still use the term coach for the vehicle that carries people.
 For example, horse coach and train coach.
-In Oxford University the role called "coach" was used around 1830 for who "carried" a student through an exam.
+At Oxford University the role called "coach" was used around 1830 for who "carried" a student through an exam.

 In the 19th century, coaching was most widely used in the sports profession.
 By the end of the 19th century Life coaching as a profession emerged.

 In Parallel, the IT industry also emerged as an industry that saw an advantage of Life coaching and sports coaching providing better results in respective industries.
 Meanwhile, Agile for the IT industry was born in the year 2001.
 The ambassadors of Agile values and principles were termed as ‘Agile coaches’ and hence born a new stream in the IT industry.